PlaceholderAPI/Geolocation-Expansion/README.md

 ### License

-PluginInfo is licensed under the MIT License.
+Geolocation is licensed under the MIT License.
 For more information please refer to the LICENSE file.